rafikmalek68/myslideshow/readme.txt

 3. Click on 'add Slide' to insert an image slide, a popup will appear where you can search for the desired image.
 Insert the image by clicking 'Insert'.

+4. Set your settings as need slider

-4. Save slideshow
+5. Save slideshow

-5. Go to a post or a page and add shortcode e.g :- [myslideshow id='1']
+6. Go to a post or a page and add shortcode e.g :- [myslideshow id='1']

 === Library used ===